-Policy Perspectives is a peer-reviewed biannual journal with occasional special issues, published by Institute of Policy Studies (IPS) – an Islamabad-based think tank dedicated to promoting policy-oriented research and human development.
+Policy Perspectives is a double-blind, peer-reviewed biannual journal with occasional special issues, published by the Institute of Policy Studies (IPS) – an Islamabad-based think tank dedicated to promoting policy-oriented research and human development.

-Policy Perspectives is the flagship journal of the Institute, disseminating the research carried out by IPS and its associates on diverse range of current and evolving topics.
-The journal reaches out to a large number of individual and institutional researchers, policy makers, key opinion leaders and other stakeholders within the country and across the globe, extending policy-oriented analysis, perspectives and recommendations on issues of national and global significance.
+Policy Perspectives is the flagship journal of the Institute, disseminating the research carried out by IPS and its associates on a diverse range of current and evolving topics.
+The journal reaches out to a large number of individual and institutional researchers, policymakers, key opinion leaders, and other stakeholders within the country and across the globe, extending policy-oriented analysis, perspectives, and recommendations on issues of national and global significance.

 Policy Perspectives is distinctive in combining original research papers with reflective studies and analysis on varied themes and issues.
-Contributions to the journal appeal to a wide academic and professional readership, and reach an interdisciplinary and international audience.
+Contributions to the journal appeal to a wide academic and professional readership and reach an interdisciplinary international audience.

 Prof. Khurshid Ahmad, Chairman, Institute of Policy Studies (IPS), Islamabad.